LorenzoMauro/Vortex/README.md

 # Vortex

-# A Journey from Concept to Reality

 [Hello there](https://media.giphy.com/media/xTiIzJSKB4l7xTouE8/giphy.gif)!
 I'm [Lorenzo Mauro](https://www.linkedin.com/in/lorenzo-mauro-4082a088/), currently diving deep into the finishing stages of a Computer Graphics/Computer Science PhD at the [University of Rome](https://phd.uniroma1.it/web/LORENZO-MAURO_nP1529128_EN.aspx).
 In the past I've also dipped my toes in concept art at [OnePixelBrush](https://onepixelbrush.com/).
-Wanna take a walk down memory lane?
-Here's my [previous portfolio](https://www.artstation.com/lomar).
+If you want to take a walk down memory lane, here's my [portfolio](https://www.artstation.com/lomar).

 Vortex is a labor of love, built from the ground up with two primary objectives in mind:

-1. **Practical Skill Development**: As someone passionate about computer graphics and eager to make a mark in the industry, I wanted to do more than just work within the confines of existing frameworks to achieve my phd thesis.
+1. **Practical Skill Development**: As someone passionate about computer graphics, I wanted to do more than just work within the confines of existing frameworks to achieve my Phd thesis.
 Diving deep into the nitty-gritty of renderer development provided invaluable insights and hands-on experience beyond the regular PhD curriculum.

-2. **Research Endeavor**: Most importantly, Vortex isn't merely a fancy toy-renderer; it's a playground for my academic adventure.
-This sandbox enabled me to intertwine Path Guiding techniques with the power of neural networks.
+2. **Research Endeavor**: Most importantly, Vortex isn't merely a toy-renderer; it's a playground for my academic research.
+With it, I have been able to intertwine Path Guiding techniques with the power of neural networks.

 While Vortex is a comprehensive project, it's essential to note that its current version is a reflection of focused objectives under tight timelines.
 I've been the solo developer, so the prioritization was crucial.
 A few features like dynamic scenes and volumetrics are on my radar for future iterations but at present, the emphasis remains on optimizing and refining the neural network components due to the demands of my PhD work, which is a beast on its own.